-Jethro was of this tribe (Judg.
-1:16).
-He is called a “Midianite” (Num.
-10:29), and hence it is concluded that the Midianites and the Kenites were the same tribe.
+Jethro was of this tribe (Judges 1:16).
+He is called a “Midianite” (Numbers 10:29), and hence it is concluded that the Midianites and the Kenites were the same tribe.
 They were wandering smiths, “the gipsies and travelling tinkers of the old Oriental world.
 They formed an important guild in an age when the art of metallurgy was confined to a few” (Rev. Archibald Henry Sayce, Races, etc.).

-Thus “God is not unrighteous to forget the kindnesses shown to his people; but they shall be remembered another day, at the farthest in the great day, and recompensed in the resurrection of the just” (M. Henry's Commentary).
-They are mentioned for the last time in Scripture in 1 Sam.
-27:10; compare 30:20.
+Thus “God is not unrighteous to forget the kindnesses shown to his people; but they shall be remembered another day, at the farthest in the great day, and recompensed in the resurrection of the just” (Matthew Henry's Commentary).
+They are mentioned for the last time in Scripture in 1 Samuel 27:10; compare 30:20.

 The Kenites are associated with the town of Kain (Cain).